 Time will tell

-You are welcome to visit the new interactive exhibition TIME WILL TELL from the 10th of December onwards.
+You are welcome to visit the new interactive exhibition TIME WILL TELL.
 Discover how the ‘internal clock’ in your brain works through various experiments.
 Why do dull lectures last so long, but the holidays seem to fly by so quickly?
 Take part in actual scientific research and find out how you experience time.

 By means of various experiments, you will discover how you experience time yourself.
 Moreover, you become part of actual scientific research.
 Scientists from the experimental psychology department at the University of Groningen are researching how people experience time in their minds.
 But how does this ‘internal clock’ in your brain work?
 And why is it worth researching?
 These questions, and many more, are answered in the exhibition.